Taking the Streets: an introduction to Mordheim.

 All the usual tropes are there: ship-to-ship boarding, ghost pirates, treasure hunting, exploring shipwrecks, fighting sea monsters, etc.

-- Background and General Rules
+- Background and General Rules- Exploration

 - Equipment